j3channel/StreamElementsWidgets/Channel Points/Slash-Bot/README.md

 **Duration** - Length (in seconds) to enable Emote-Only chat for.

-**Response if Extended** - Response to write in chat when the emote-only mode is already enabled and is extended.
+**Extended Response** - Response to write in chat when the emote-only mode is already enabled and is extended.

-**Response if Started** - Response to write in chat when emote-only mode is started.
+**Started Response** - Response to write in chat when emote-only mode is started.

 ### Timeout Self
 This will time out the user that redeemed the channel point reward.
 As per Twitch's functionality, this will be unable to time out other moderators.